vrothberg/troll/README.md

 2. Amount of GCC warnings: it's a widely used metric to compare the quality/coverage of configs.

 In the following table, we compare three kinds of configs.
 We compare our 121 Troll'ed configs with 121 randconfigs.
-As a baseline we compare those configs with the config Greg Kroah-Hartman (Linux USB maintainer) uses for build testing USB code.
+A huge **thank you** to *Greg Kroah-Hartman* (USB maintainer among many other things) for kindly sharing the Kernel config he uses to build test USB related code, which we take as a baseline.
+The table compares the **Top n** configs from Troll and randconfig.
+Note that the Troll Top n are sorted w.r.t. their IDs (i.e., biggest clique first), randconfigs are sorted w.r.t. to the amount of config options being either set to 'y' or 'm' -- the hypothesis is that the more options are enabled the higher coverage is.

+We can see that Troll'ed configs instantly outperform the baseline with the first config, and show considerable improvements with the Top 3 configs.
+Although randconfig yields more GCC warnings at Top 2, it can only beat Troll'ed configs when considering all configurations.

+In this scenario, Troll shows promising results, especially when considering that entire process from building the models, sampling the USB source files and merging the partial configurations takes **less than 30 seconds**.
+An evaluation in greater detail will be released in a follow-up paper.

+**Happy Troll'ing!**

 ![](figures/usb_table.png "Troll'ed configs for USB.")